akrzemi1/papers/axiom_level_contract_statements.md

 }
 ```
 Implementation can eliminate the check `p != nullptr` in function `g`.
 If `p` was null, the precondition of `f` would evaluate
 to `false`, which would be undefined behavior.
-The violation can be determined without the call to function `pred` owing to the
+The potential contract violation can be determined without the call to function
-semantics of operator `&&`.
+`pred` owing to the semantics of operator `&&`.
 *--end example*]